JitterCompany/mxli/README.md

 # mxli - An open source ISP programmer for NXP LPC controllers

-This is a fork with added supported for some specific microcontrollers Original project by Marc Prager is hosted on [http://www.windscooting.com/softy/mxli.html](http://www.windscooting.com/softy/mxli.html)
+This is a fork with added supported for some specific microcontrollers.
+The original project by Marc Prager is hosted on [http://www.windscooting.com/softy/mxli.html](http://www.windscooting.com/softy/mxli.html)

 [man pages of v3.0](http://www.windscooting.com/softy/mxli-3.0.pdf)